 What brought you to Alaska Bible College?

 We were immediately attracted to the personal connection we felt, from the beginning of the application process to the moment of our arrival.
 And we felt the student to teacher ratio was a real advantage.
-Of course, we were glad the school had four-year accreditation and accepted my GI bill.
+Of course, we were glad the school had four-year accreditation and accepted my VA Benefits.

 What were some of the events that led you to think about attending a Bible College?

 I felt a strong calling toward ministry.
 Coming directly from a military and police background, I was familiar with the value of good training.
 I realized that if I was going to be heading into ministry, I needed quality Bible training.

 Though not without its challenges, we’ve had a great experience at ABC.
 It’s been an “iron sharpening iron” kind of environment.
 What I really like is that the questions being answered in the classroom are the questions I’m asking.
 The faculty and staff bring me to a place of wrestling with the text and God’s plan for my life.
 Also, I’ve found that being pushed and challenged in an academic environment has been a great asset in my current ministry context.

 What makes your experience at ABC memorable outside the classroom?